Strong Bad: Strong Bad Email

 Strong Bad's main role in the cartoon is in the Strong Bad Email segment, in which he answers emails sent to him from viewers.
 The Strong Bad Emails began as a small segment in 2001, in which Strong Bad would mock the spelling and grammar of those who wrote to him, usually while typing with boxing gloves on an outdated computer.
 The question of how he types with boxing gloves on has become a running gag due to the frequency of emails concerning it, and seems to annoy Strong Bad.
 Most of the time a cut-away sequence is used to move the narrative beyond mere typing.
 Once the events of the email finish unfolding, Strong Bad wraps it up, and then "The Paper" or "New Paper" comes down with a link to Strong Bad's e-mail address.
 Often, hidden animations (Easter eggs) are displayed when the user clicks on a word or picture either during the email or after it has concluded.
-As of 2022, there are 209 Strong Bad emails.
+As of 2026, there are 210 Strong Bad emails.
 Although the animations were initially brief, they gradually grew to establish numerous catchphrases and running gags.
 His most used catchphrase was "Holy Crap!" and other variations on this theme (example: "What the crap?"), though he now parodies even this in his responses to emails.

 Trogdor

 Trogdor the Burninator is an original character created by Strong Bad in the 58th Strong Bad Email, titled "dragon".
 The cartoon features Strong Bad giving an Ed Emberley-inspired drawing tutorial to the viewer, illustrating a fire-breathing serpent with incongruous details including stick-figure feet and a single, large muscular arm.
 His fire-breathing destruction is referred to with the term "burnination".

 The Trogdor character became very popular, with merchandise featuring the dragon consistently being the best-selling in the store.
 Trogdor was featured on several games on the website, and accompanied by a memorable song in his first appearance.
 He featured as the main antagonist of the final episode of Strong Bad's Cool Game for Attractive People, "8-Bit is Enough".
 In 2018, board game Trogdor!!
 The Board Game was funded via a Kickstarter campaign.

 References to Trogdor have appeared throughout pop culture, with the "Trogdor" theme featured as a bonus song in Guitar Hero II and the dragon being mentioned in the finale of Buffy the Vampire Slayer.

-On May 15, 2025, a reference to Trogdor was included in the video game Legion TD 2.
-A new Secret Card titled "The Flaminator" was introduced, featuring artwork depicting Trogdor with his signature single beefy arm and prominent eyebrows.
-The card includes the caption: "Flaminating the countryside, flaminating the peasants!" — a direct reference to the original Trogdor song.